 According to Birkman, a person’s most optimal style of behaviour can only come out if their personal needs and interests are met.
 Only then can they blossom.
 When these needs and interests aren’t met, people can get frustrated and show stressful behaviour.

-In his theory, Roger Birkman uses the philosophy of Swiss psychiatrist and psychologist Carl Gustav Jung, who differentiated four basic types of human personalities in 1921.
-Jung placed contrasting functions opposite each other; thinking and feeling versus perception and intuition.
-Having direct (extraverted) or indirect (introverted) involvement plays an important part in this.
+In 1921, the well-known Swiss psychiatrist and psychologist Carl Gustav Jung distinguished four basic types of human personality.
+Jung juxtaposed contrasting functions; thinking and feeling versus perception and intuition.
+Inner orientation (introvert) and outer orientation (extrovert) play an important role in this.

-The Birkman Method also has four main variables, the combination of which leads to four personality types.
-The variables are task and people oriented on one side and introvert (indirect involvement) and extrovert (direct involvement) on the other.
-Visually, this creates four quadrants that refer to different types of people.
-Each quadrant in the Birkman Method is indicated in their own colour:
+Apart from Jung, Birkman also distinguishes four main variables, namely direct communication (extroverted) versus indirect communication (introverted) and task-oriented versus people-oriented.
+In the Birkman model, this combination leads to four personality types, resulting in four visual quadrants that refer to different types of people Each quadrant in the Birkman Method is indicated in their own colour:

 - Red quadrant (doer) task-oriented / extrovert